Ajay-g25/CodsoftTasks/README.md

 - This repository contains the task files required for the completion of Codsoft C++ internship.
+- you can find the task description in the pdf file that I've included in this repository